espirado/slidev-rkkr52/slides.md

 # Some notes

-* Feel to reach out and ask any question
+* Feel free to reach out and ask any question
 * Slides & code on GitHub

 ---